OscarRobertRodriguez/articlesModernDeveloper/_posts/2016-10-03-variable-hoisting.md

 <h1 style="color:#3CCAE6">Execution Context</h1>

 Before you can understand what hoisting is you must first understand how the JavaScript engine reads the code you write.
-When you run your code what happens behind the scenes is an excution context is created.
+When you run your code what happens behind the scenes is an execution context is created.
 There are two phases to this execution context: the creation phase and the execution phase.

 <img src="../images/executionContext.png" style="width: 500px; height:300px; margin:20px auto; display: block;">